skyepaphora/Skyepaphora/README.md

 👀 I’m interested in: Math & Statistics; Education

-🌱 I’m currently a PhD student studying Time Series Analysis (Queen's University)
+🌱 I’m currently a PhD student studying Statistics at Queen's University.

+🧠 I specialize in Time Series Analysis and Spectrum Estimation, with a current focus on the Multitaper framework.

 📫 How to reach me:
     EMAIL: skye.griffith@queensu.ca;